Private Counsel: When Your Insurance Company Wants to Settle but You Don’t

 - Using discovery to strategically expose the weaknesses of a case

-- Strategic reminders to opposing counsel of their ethical obligations under CCP § 128.7(b)
+- Reminding opposing counsel of their ethical obligations under CCP § 128.7(b)

-Attorney Hunt does not fight merely for the sake of fighting.
-As a cost-conscious litigator, he has a keen understanding of how aggression can offer his clients a strategic advantage.
-However, he also remains mindful that sometimes restraint is the superior approach.
+Our attorneys at Hunt Hunt & Winterbottom LLP do not fight merely for the sake of fighting.
+As a cost-conscious team, we have a keen understanding of how aggression can offer clients a strategic advantage.
+However, we also remain mindful that sometimes restraint is the superior approach.

-As a strategic litigator, attorney Hunt’s tactics consistently force opposing counsel to reconsider their positions.
-His strategies have caused lawyers to withdraw from cases or reassign cases to other attorneys after his work exposed false sworn statements.
-By methodically documenting representations to the court, he has compelled plaintiff concessions.
-Attorney Hunt knows when it is easier and more reliable to seek discovery from third parties rather than untrustworthy litigants, and he efficiently obtains the necessary evidence to undermine false claims.
-Attorney Hunt utilizes efficient and narrowly-tailored tactics for resolving frivolous cases.
+Our attorneys consistently force opposing counsel to reconsider their positions.
+Our deliberate strategies have caused lawyers to withdraw from cases or reassign cases to other attorneys after they exposed false sworn statements.
+By methodically documenting representations to the court, we have compelled plaintiff concessions.
+Our attorneys know when it is easier and more reliable to seek discovery from third parties rather than untrustworthy litigants, and we efficiently obtain the necessary evidence to undermine false claims.
+We utilize efficient and narrowly-tailored tactics for resolving frivolous cases.

-If you are facing litigation where the principles at stake matter more than a quick settlement, or you do not want to reward frivolous litigation with a payout, consider hiring the Law Office of Tyler Henry Hunt as private counsel.
-To schedule an initial consultation and case evaluation, you can call 310-695-7945 or send an inquiry through the firm’s website form.
+If you are facing litigation where the principles at stake matter more than a quick settlement, or you do not want to reward frivolous litigation with a payout, consider hiring our legal team at Hunt Hunt & Winterbottom LLP as private counsel.
+To schedule an initial consultation and case evaluation, complete the online form or call 949-617-0000 for our Irvine office or 215-488-1776 for our Philadelphia office.